-- 1st incubation: 40 μL of sample are automatically prediluted 1:5 with Diluent Universal 2.
-The antigen (in 20 μL of prediluted sample), a biotinylated monoclonal PIVKA-II-specific antibody, and a monoclonal PIVKA-II-specific antibody labeled with a ruthenium complex^a) react to form a sandwich complex. - 2nd incubation: After addition of streptavidin-coated microparticles, the complex becomes bound to the solid phase via interaction of biotin and streptavidin. - The reaction mixture is aspirated into the measuring cell where the microparticles are magnetically captured onto the surface of the electrode.
-Unbound substances are then removed with ProCell/ProCell M. Application of a voltage to the electrode then induces chemiluminescent emission which is measured by a photomultiplier. - Results are determined via a calibration curve which is instrumentspecifically generated by 2-point calibration and a master curve provided via the reagent barcode or e-barcode.
+- 1st incubation: 24 μL of sample are automatically prediluted 1:5 with Diluent Universal.
+The antigen (in 12 μL of prediluted sample), a biotinylated monoclonal PIVKA-II-specific antibody, and a monoclonal PIVKA-II-specific antibody labeled with a ruthenium complex^a) react to form a sandwich complex. - 2nd incubation: After addition of streptavidin-coated microparticles, the complex becomes bound to the solid phase via interaction of biotin and streptavidin. - The reaction mixture is aspirated into the measuring cell where the microparticles are magnetically captured onto the surface of the electrode.
+Unbound substances are then removed with ProCell II M. Application of a voltage to the electrode then induces chemiluminescent emission which is measured by a photomultiplier. - Results are determined via a calibration curve which is instrumentspecifically generated by 2-point calibration and a master curve provided via the cobas link.

-a) Tris(2,2'-bipyridyl)ruthenium(II)-complex (Ru(bpy)32+)
+a) Tris(2,2'-bipyridyl)ruthenium(II)-complex (Ru(bpy){3}^{2+})